Framinus/dominion-deck/README.md

 # Dominion Deck

 This is a custom deck randomizer program for the game Dominion.
 While there are other great deck builder sites for this game, I wanted one that could include parameters that my family and I use when building our own games, such as the inclusion of "Power Cards" (like "Pirate Ship", "Treasure Map", and "Goons") and of cost equity.
 I will build the basic deck building interface and then develop ways to sort for these categories.

 ### Developed features:

-- Built database to store cards, saved sets, and users.
+- Built database to store cards and users.

-### Core features to develop:

 - Authentication for users
-- Pug templates for all pages:
+- Pug templates for these pages:
   - Signup/login
   - Main page
+- Algorithm for selecting ten random cards from the possible options.

+### Core features to develop:

+- Build feature that allows user to remove a card from the set and select a new random card that fits the checkbox parameters.
+- Change card selection results from a new page render to an ajax request.
+- Build out search history functionality, including a button below a rendered set that allows a user to save a set.
+- Pug template for:
   - Search History
-- Algorithm for selecting ten random cards from the possible options.

 ### Bonus features:

-- Allowing user to delete one card from the produced set and get another random card that fits the parameters they have already entered.
-- A way to rate the sets that come up in search history.
+- Allow user to select options other than game choice to determine sets:
+  - # of attack cards
+  - # of powerful cards (subjective, but it's my deckbuilder!)
+  - cost distribution